Fentaniao/Latest-Release/README.md

 - 1

 ## Install
-There are many ways for you to install this program:
+There are many ways for you to install this program.

-## Run the script though exe file
+### Run the script though exe file

 Only for Windows user.